NunchakusLei/rune_auto_activation_system/README.md

 # Rune Auto-activation System Manual
+This module preform the overall algorithm to find the grid area, cells, and recognize the handwritten digit in cells.
+For human visualization, it will draw the detected cell using bounding box in red color and write the recognized digit beside the bounding box in green color.

 ### Execution (How to run)

 ```bash
 python rune_activator.py [-h] (-f INPUT_FILE_PATH | -c) (-v | -i)
 ```